segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 9. Scroll down and expand the **Send a test event** section, and click **Test Action**.
 10. The section displays the test result and the payload that Google Enhanced Conversions returns to Segment.
 11. Click **Save**.
-12. Enable the action with the toggle at the top of the page.
+12. Enable the Mapping with the toggle under the **Status** column.

 {% include components/actions-fields.html %}